ArchiStrata/analytics-eda/docs/Contributing/plot_style_rules.md

 - Any inferential stat parameters in context must be included in `inferential_stats`.
 - `inferential_stats` must be organized by name.
 - Hypothesis tests must include: **Statistic, P-Value, Alpha, Reject**.
+- **Draft Findings (recommended):** Override `draft_inferential_findings` to return short, human-readable statements that summarize _only what is supported_ by `inf` (optionally using `desc` for context).
+  - Keep findings concise, factual, and focused strictly on statistical evidence.
+  - Limit to ~1–3 bullet-sized statements per plot to respect cognitive load.
+  - Use consistent, machine-readable keys so reports can aggregate across plots.
+  - Report decision and direction with threshold (e.g., `"t_test": "Difference is statistically significant at α=0.05 (p=0.012)"`).
+  - Include **effect size** and **confidence intervals** when available.
+  - Do not duplicate raw numbers already present in `inferential_stats`; instead, summarize them.
+  - When assumptions fail (normality, equal variance, independence), include a finding that flags it.
+  - Avoid practical/causal claims—focus on statistical evidence only.
+  - If `inf` is empty or tests are invalid, return `{}`.
+  - Example keys: `hypothesis_tests`, `model_fit`, `assumptions`, `effect_size`.

 ## Chart Metadata